mcosovic/FactorGraph.jl/docs/src/examples/graph_visualization.md

 # Graph Visualization

-This example shows common ways to customize [`graphFigure`](@ref) and [`saveGraphFigure`](@ref).
-The same visualization API works for Gaussian factor graphs, discrete factor graphs, and tree views.
+This example walks through common ways to customize [`graphFigure`](@ref) and [`saveGraphFigure`](@ref).
+The same visualization options work for Gaussian factor graphs, discrete factor graphs, and tree views.

-The examples below intentionally use a small graph so the effect of each option is easy to see.

 ## Base Graph

-Start with a small Gaussian factor graph:
+Start with a small Gaussian factor graph that has three variables, two pairwise factors, and two unary factors:

 ```@example graph_visualization
 using FactorGraph